bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/articles/webdev-tools.md

 ### 4. Vim

-If you’re after a highly configurable text editor to build your perfect programming environment, then [Vim](https://www.vim.org/) is the way to go.
-While it does work out of the box, for the most part, it’s a tool that you have to learn to conquer.
+If you're after a highly configurable text editor to build your perfect programming environment, then [Vim](https://www.vim.org/) is the way to go.
+While it does work out of the box, for the most part, it's a tool that you have to learn to conquer.

 The cool thing about Vim is that it can be used for any type of text editing—from writing an email to posting blogs in Markup, or of course, editing HTML code.
 It comes with 200+ syntax files, a comprehensive tag system and integrations with Perl, TCL and Python, and can even act as an OLE automation server in Windows.